 to End Coal

-As the global struggle against air pollution and climate change becomes even more urgent, Japan’s continued support for coal is a huge threat to the future of the planet and the people on it.
+While the global struggle against air pollution and climate change becomes more urgent, Japan’s continued support for coal-related business poses a major threat to the future of the planet and the people.

-We need to work together to ensure that Japan’s policies stop supporting coal as a source of energy, and instead use its massive financial power to take advantage of the global transition to renewable energy.
+We need to work together to stop Japan from supporting coal as an energy source, and instead use its massive financial power for the global transition to renewable energy.

 Scandals and abuse connected to new Japanese-funded coal plants

 These power stations are not only unnecessary; they are causing harm to local communities, too, and increase economic risks.
 Continued investment in coal presents serious ESG risks.
 Some of the problems associated with Japanese-funded projects in recipient countries include:

 If we are to meet the Paris Agreement climate targets, there is no room for new coal power stations to be built anywhere.
 The world can’t afford more coal, which is the biggest source of carbon pollution.